Quansight/Quansight-website/apps/labs/posts/automated-accessibility-testing-with-bokeh.md

 from a web development background, I approached things with a similar mindset I'd use when trying to make a website more accessible and thought to myself:
-"Making a data visualization library accessible shouldn't be so difficult so testing for it should be a breeze".
+"Making a data visualization library accessible shouldn't be so difficult so testing for it should be a breeze" because with web accessibility, issues could be fixed by changing the colors, adding labels or values to elements, or swapping out some elements for more compatible ones.
 Well, a few weeks into the internship, I realized I couldn't have been more wrong.
 The fact that Bokeh code generated `html` files with plots that opened in a browser didn't mean the plots could be treated like a web page.
 I'll explain better in the section on "accessibility testing tools".
 Right away, there were so many questions about what to do, what to look out for, how to test, what would be an acceptable baseline for "success".
 These were conceptual questions, but the biggest one of them ended up being "How does Bokeh even work?"

 ## How Bokeh works under the hood